00-Evan/00-Evan.github.io/_posts/2022/2022-05-02-coming-soon-to-shattered-seeded-runs.md

 Greeting Dungeoneers!

 I've got some news to share about v1.3's development!
-I've implement support for custom seeds, a new scoring system, and a few other miscellaneous changes.
+I've implemented support for custom seeds, a new scoring system, and a few other miscellaneous changes.
 However, development on v1.3 has been going slower than planned, so I don't have a beta or release date to share yet.

 Also in non-development news, Shattered is part of Steam's "Going Rogue" sale that runs this week!
 The game is 15% off on Steam during the sale, and I've taken the opportunity to [spruce up the game's store listing as well.](https://store.steampowered.com/app/1769170/Shattered_Pixel_Dungeon/)